-A military coup in Burkina Faso, Brussels Airlines cancels flight to Ouagadougou
+Another military coup in Burkina Faso: Brussels Airlines cancels flight to Ouagadougou

 Since January, Belgians are advised not to make unnecessary trips to the country.

-Brussels Airlines, offering direct flights between Brussels and Ouagadougou, has canceled today’s flight.
+Brussels Airlines, offering direct flights between Brussels and Ouagadougou, has cancelled today’s flight SN255 which was to continue to Abidjan.
+The latter city was served by a new alternative flight SN1257.
 “We are monitoring the situation very closely and will decide on the upcoming flights based on further events and updates.
 The next flight is scheduled for Monday,” the airline said in a statement.